itsarvindhere/Stack/033. Car Fleet/Notes.md

 as the slowest car of the fleet it joins.

 And that's why, when we want to push a car to the fleets stack, we can only do it if the car on its right takes less than to reach target.

+# USING A STACK

+A car joins a fleet on right only if there exists a fleet that takes more time to reach target than current car.

+Otherwise, the current car will start a new fleet of its own.

+So for each car, we want to find the first car on its right that is slower than it.
+And that's the simple idea of Nearest Greater on Right.

+If there is no slower car on its right, it means, the current car will start a new fleet.